 - Sriracha Sauce.
 Use sriracha sauce to taste, or you can use your favorite hot sauce.

 - Shrimp.
-1/2 pound shrimp, peeled and deveined for this recipe.
 You can use other cooked proteins like chicken, pork or beef.
 Tofu is popular, though we're using shrimp today.

 - Eggs.
-Use 2 soft boiled eggs for extra flavor and garnish.
+Use 2 soft boiled eggs for extra flavor and garnish, if desired.

 - For Serving.
 Fresh chopped parsley, green onion or scallions, spicy chili flakes, sesame seeds